-mel rolfes is a mind-body practitioner and dog mom based in roanoke, virginia.
+mel rolfes is a psychotherapist, mind-body practitioner & dog mom based in roanoke, virginia.

-I was first drawn to this work while studying both psychology and Eastern religious traditions, particularly Buddhism and Taoism, in undergrad.
-I became fascinated by the ways these traditions intersect and what they reveal about the mind, suffering, and the human experience.
+I was first drawn to this work in undergrad, while studying both psychology and Eastern religion, particularly Buddhism and Taoism.
+I became fascinated with the ways these traditions intersect and what they reveal about the mind, suffering, and the human experience.
 During graduate school, I continued following this curiosity by researching how mindfulness could be integrated into the therapeutic setting.

 I began my career as a therapist working in hospital emergency mental health settings and later helped develop a behavioral health program for a new community clinic.
 Over time, especially during the pandemic, the cumulative demands of this work began to take a serious toll.
 My occupational burnout eventually reached a tipping point, and I stepped down from my director position and started my own private practice.